 Where to stay in Georgetown

 I was hosted at the Sheraton Austin Georgetown Hotel and Conference Center.
 I had a club-level room with two queen beds and a pool view.
-It was a spacious, airy room with a floor to ceiling window and a full bath with the standard amenities, such as toiletries, hairdryer, and towels.
+It was a spacious, airy room with a floor-to-ceiling window and a full bath with standard amenities, such as toiletries, a hairdryer, and towels.
 There were two robes in the closet, a coffee maker, a small refrigerator, and a large flatscreen TV.
 I stayed here alone but I think it would have made an ideal room for a family because of the generous amount of floor space.
-The club lounge serves breakfast and heavy hors d’oeuvres every evening.
+The club lounge serves breakfast and heavy hors d'oeuvres every evening.
 The lounge is open throughout the day with coffee, tea, bottled water, sodas, and various snacks available.

 The hotel is rated four-star and is conveniently located near the 1-35 and downtown Georgetown – about a five-minute drive to get from the hotel to the town square.
 You could walk or bike but you have to cross an overpass.
-The hotel offers bikes out front – I even spotted a children’s bike – and there are shops and eateries to explore near the hotel without going into historic downtown.
+The hotel offers bikes out front – I even spotted a children's bike – and there are shops and eateries to explore near the hotel without going into the historic downtown.

 The hotel has an onsite restaurant and bar, Brix and Ale, a fitness center, a pool, and conference facilities.
 There's free garage parking and free WiFi.
 Sheraton is part of the Marriott/Bonvoy family, so you can get an idea of room availability and rates through the Bonvoy App or website, or call the hotel directly.

 Visit Georgetown also maintains a lodging section on its site with listings of other hotels, B&Bs, and camping.